 Sow seeds 1/4 inch deep in a seed mix, and keep them in a warm spot that receives indirect sunlight.
 To learn more about growing chives in pots, click here.

 Germination Time: 15-20 Days

 Mint grows best from cuttings, but seed propagation works as well.
-And because this herb can tolerate shade, you can also grow it indoors.
-Just keep the soil slightly moist and provide bright morning sun and indirect light to watch it thrive.
+As this herb can tolerate shade, you can also grow it indoors.
+Just keep the soil slightly moist and provide bright morning sun and indirect light throughout the day to watch it thrive.

-Here’s all the information you need for growing Mint
+Here’s all the information you need to grow Mint

 Botanical Name: Anethum graveolens